AI Tools Will Not do it All for You

 - Used properly for good

-- Misused by accident
+- Misused by accident or mistaken belief

-- Deliberately used for bad
+- Deliberately used for bad.

 It's about the journey and the destination